 This leads to tasks being completed more efficiently, resulting in more successful projects.
-And, of course, on the flipside of that, clear communication reduces the likelihood of project errors and setbacks – saving time and money!
+And, of course, on the flipside of that, clear communication reduces the likelihood of project errors and setbacks – saving you time and money!

 But, increased communication shouldn’t just be for the benefit of internal teams.
 When you focus on improving communication and collaboration with your clients you’ll see strengthened relationships and, as a result, increase the amount of repeat clients you have.

 Increased communication is something that so many companies and employees crave, particularly in an era where remote employees are increasingly working in disparate locations.
 Yet, when it comes to implementing it, most fall at the first hurdle.

 The first thing to note is that simply saying you’re going to improve communication won’t make it so.